 - Certified family-care homes, out-of-home placement facilities, halfway house, drug and/or alcohol rehabilitation facilities

 - Tents, awnings, or other fabric enclosures used in connection with any occupancy

 - All fire alarm and fire suppression systems

 If you are doing construction to any of the above-mentioned occupancies or feel unsure as to whether the Fire Department has jurisdiction, please contact Fire Department Plan Check at:

 NOTE: Over-the-counter plan checks will be done on any plan that the Fire Department deems can be completed within one (1) hour or less.
 Permit and/or Plan Applications that cannot be approved over-the-counter will be checked into the system and placed in queue for review.

 For more detailed information on the Permit Application Process: Getting a City Permit (PDF).

-Pre-Application Plan Review Service
+Pre-Application Meeting Service

 The purpose of this service is to answer specific questions regarding issues where the specific requirements of the fire code and/or building code cannot be met and an equivalency is proposed; and/or to provide interpretations of specific code sections.
-These meetings allow for review and comment of specific design issues by the Fire Department and/or the Department of Building Inspection (DBI) prior to application for a permit, or prior to the submittal of addenda to a Site Permit.
+These meetings allow for overview and comment of specific design issues by the Fire Department and/or the Department of Building Inspection (DBI) prior to application for a permit, or prior to the submittal of addenda to a Site Permit.

-Fire Department Pre-Application Plan Review Procedures:
+Fire Department Pre-Application Meeting Procedures: